 Despite the hurdles, OYO has broadened its horizons beyond the bounds of India as well as just hotels.

-“Anyone who’s tried to innovate and attempted creating large organisations has faced bad press.
-Zuckerberg, Steve Jobs, Elon Musk, Bill Gates—so I think he’s in regal company,” said Ankur Nigam, a partner at KPMG.
+“Anyone who’s tried to innovate and attempted creating large organizations has faced bad press; Mark Zuckerberg, Steve Jobs, Elon Musk, Bill Gates—so I think he’s in regal company,” said Ankur Nigam, a partner at KPMG.
 “I don’t think it’s fair to judge whether he’s a good leader.
 What’s visible is that he’s managed to build a $5 billion company and nothing succeeds like success”.